0x5a4/ocscripts/README.md

 ### salmon (TODO)
 `salmon` can be used as a "master" server, controlling multiple instances of `carp`.

-### mkfrctrl (TODO)
-`mkfrctrl` or `mekanism-fusion-reactor-control` can monitor a fusion reactor.
-It can also automatically restart the reactor if it decides to die on a server restart again, charge a laser up to a certain threshold and even automate the creation of the `Hohlraum` needed for ignition.

 ### autodire
 (Requires a robot) Fully automate the Dire Crafting Table.
 Kill me now.
 NOTE: This can merely extract all required Items from the ME.
 For the actual autocrafting [Avaritiaaddons](https://www.curseforge.com/minecraft/mc-mods/avaritiaddons) is required.